natenka/pyneng-book-en/docs/source/book/25_db/sqlite3_execute.rst

     Out[4]: <sqlite3.Cursor at 0x1085be880>

 SQL expressions can be parameterized - data can be substituted by special values.
-Due to this you can use the same SQL command to transfer different data.
+Due to this you can use the same SQL command to pass different data.

 For example, switch table needs to be filled with data from data list: